 Here are some of the responsibilities in a developer job are as follows:

-- Development: Salesforce Developer is responsible for application development and helping the team.
+- Development: The Salesforce Developer is responsible for application development and helping the team.

-- Team Building: As a Senior developer they are responsible to giving training to junior developers.
+- Team Building: As a Senior developer, they are responsible for giving training to junior developers.

 - Maintenance: They are responsible for maintaining the already existing applications and upgrading the application.